HafizAhmadHassan/React-JS-Day12/README.md

-# Lec 22
+# Lec 23
-- Make Checkbox
-- define state for checkbox
-- get checkbox value in State
-- Remove Checkbox value in State
+- Radio button store value in stat
-- interview question
+- Radio button if their names are same then select will be only one
+- default selection we use check property in box

-- Look Skills.jsx
+- Dropdown